My research interest is the metabolism of hyaluronan in inflammation and tissue growth.

 My research interest is the significance of extracellular matrix in growth and inflammation in pathological and healthy tissue.
 The metabolism of the glycosaminoglycan hyaluronan and its involvement of energy metabolism and glucose have evolved into my research focus.
 Over the years, I have studied hyaluronan metabolism in hypertrophic cardiomyopathy, psoriasis arthritis, pancreatic cancer, ankylosing spondylitis, systemic lupus erythematosus, keloid, scleroderma, respiratory papilloma and developed new methods for analysis of hyaluronan.

-Together with Göran Larsson, we are now developing a method to protect hyaluronan against degradation and inhibit the emergence of bioactive fragments, which are part of the inflammatory process.
+Together with Göran Larsson, we are now developing a method to protect hyaluronan in tissue.

 During 2018, I worked at the department of Biomedical Engineering, Tandon School of Engineering, New York University, New York, USA.
 We developed a method for concentration and sizing measurements of hyaluronan.
 At the Matrix Biology Institute, New Jersey, I studied how elevated concentration of hyaluronan around cultured cardiomyocytes affects their contractions negatively and thereby causes a potential arrhythmia risk.